44 GREAT ATTRACTIONS IN MOAB, UTAH

 The hike is fairly easy, but it can be tough to follow the trail as it crosses the creek several times.
 After about 1 mile, you'll reach the main pool and falls.

-I do not recommend cliff jumping in the main pool as the water is not very deep (usually 5-6 feet).
+I do not recommend cliff jumping in the main pool as the water is not very deep (usually only 5-6 feet).

-The parking area and creek is very crowded on warm days, especially on weekends.
+The parking area and creek is very crowded on warm days, especially on summer weekends.
 Like most swimming holes, it's best to arrive early or late in the day to beat the crowds.
 There are more swimming holes upstream from the main pool, but again, watch out for poison ivy.
 The trail ends about 1.75 miles from the parking area.
 There are also some very nice petroglyphs in this area if you know where to look.

 |